JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 On Asking for Help When You Hate Asking for Help

-Are you sabotaging support?
+Are you sabotaging your own support?

 asking for help